Estimate Time12 min

 Read Viewpoints on Fidelity.com: What to do with after-tax 401(k) contributions

 Diversify your investments.
 As you approach retirement, you will likely want to build more stability into your portfolio, balancing the long-term growth potential of stocks with the steady income that bonds can provide.
+Spreading your investing dollars across several types of investments (generally stocks, bonds, and short-term investments), known as diversifying, may not boost performance—it won’t ensure gains or guarantee against losses—but it has the potential to improve returns for the level of risk you’re targeting.

 Consider where your income will come from in retirement.
 It can make sense to have a plan in place before you retire so there are no surprises.

-Fidelity's guideline: For most people, Social Security and pensions, if you're lucky enough to have one, will provide an income base in retirement with the rest coming from savings.
+Fidelity's guideline: For most people, Social Security and pensions (if you're lucky enough to have one) will provide an income base in retirement, with the rest coming from savings.
 But how much should you assume will come from savings?
 Fidelity's estimate is to save enough to replace at least 45% of your preretirement income,4 after accounting for Social Security and pensions.

 We believe a solid retirement income plan should provide 3 things: